jonathanicholas/dtm-fmri/README.md

 Holds a number of functions used by main.py to load input data, run models, cluster, and save output
 #### DTM/analysis.py
 Contains all plotting functions.
 The main function contains variables that can be changed depending upon which dataset is being plotted and what plots you would like to run.
+#### SAX/runSAX.m
+This is the primary script to run symbolic aggregate approximation (SAX) on an input timeseries of shape nSubjects x nRois x Time.
+Wrappers for sherlock job submission are included here as well.

 ## Results
 #### Models